jainstuti/my-pretty-website/README.md

 # my-pretty-website
 This is a responsive sample website styled using Bootstrap, compatible for all the screen sizes.
+It implements Bootstrap grid for positioning of the elements.

 Section 1 and 2